Household Hazardous Waste

 - Including audio equipment, computers and peripherals, telephones, televisions and video equipment

-Ramsey County collects and manages hazardous waste at a year-round collection site and collection events throughout the year.
+Ramsey County collects and manages hazardous waste at a YEAR ROUND COLLECTION SITE and seaonal collection events throughout the year.

 Ramsey County Year-Round Collection Site

 List of Acceptable Materials

 Please note, electronics are not accepted.
 Visit the Electronics page for disposal options.

 Safely dispose of unwanted, expired and unused medicines for FREE at one of Ramsey County’s two public drop boxes.
 This year-round collection program helps prevent crime and protects the environment.
 Storing unwanted, expired and unused medicines can lead to drug abuse or poisoning, and medicines flushed down the drain or disposed of in the trash can harm the environment.

 Ramsey County Medicine Collection Sites